marcelorubim/reactnd-project-myreads-starter/README.md

 # MyReads Application

 This is a application to keep control of your book collection.
 On this you can catalog your books in three categories: Currently Reading, Want to Read and Read.
+You can search the book on the plus button on the bottom.
+After finding the book you want, click on button on the bottom right of the book cover and choose the category you want to put the book.
 ## TL;DR

 To get started cataloging right away: